What is (good) web design?

 This rule originates from fine arts and describes the ratio of spaces in which features are sketched.
 Divide each side into equal thirds of a page.
 The intersecting lines are the guidelines for eyes to follow and where one strategically places an object.

-“The cliff top walk near Pourville” by Monet shows two ladies looking out to the sea of Normandy.
-They are standing to the middle right side with a perfect clouded sky in the upper third of the painting.
+“The Cliff Walk at Pourville” by Monet shows two ladies looking out to the sea of Normandy.
+They are standing to the middle right side with a perfectly clouded sky in the upper third of the painting.

 It is not a coincidence that such images are balanced and easy to comprehend.

-Concentrate on filling your most important information in one-third of the page and balance the opposite side with something less intense but complimentary.
+You can apply this principle to web design by filling in your most important information in one-third of the page and balance the opposite side with something less intense but complementary.

 Luckily, the Webnode editor helps you with positioning your content within a single section by letting you choose the sector of the nine possible placements when applying the rule of thirds.